craboitiz/A-framework-to-compare-the-performance-of-spatial-disaggregation-methods/README.md

 This repository contains the code and supporting information associated with the manuscript:

 **A framework to compare the performance of spatial disaggregation methods of statistical climate downscaling in South America**
-Author: Cristobal Aboitiz  & Cristián Chadwick
+Author: Cristobal Aboitiz, Cristián Chadwick, Jonathan Barichivich, Jorge Perez-Quezada
 Status: Supporting information for manuscript submission

 ## Repository structure